1001-digital/support/README.md

 ### Indexer

-A [Ponder](https://ponder.sh/) indexer that watches for `Supported` and `Transfer` events, maintaining a queryable database of subscriptions (with owner, subscriber, segments, and dates) and a full event log.
+A [Ponder](https://ponder.sh/) indexer that watches `Supported` and `Transfer` events, maintaining a queryable database of supporters, subscriptions, and events.
 Exposes GraphQL and SQL APIs.

 ## Setup